Excergic/ETL-airflow/README.md

-# ETL-airflow
-ETL using Apache Airfow
+# Airflow ETL pipeline with Postgres and API Integration